 - CGFL (Centre Georges-François Leclerc)

-The CGFL is the 2nd centre in France for the inclusion rate of patients in clinical research.
-In the field of research, the CGFL focuses on the following areas:
+the CGFL is France’s second-largest centre in terms of the inclusion of patients in clinical research.
+The Centre focuses its research on the following areas:

 - Personalised medicine in medical oncology

 - Functional and molecular imaging